lq95v5/suansuanru-autoinstall/README.md

 # suansuanru-autoinstall
-Bash script for ssr autoinstll
+Bash script for ssr autoinstall

 # How to use